 Do’s and don’ts of content moderation

 Determining what to do and not to do in content moderation may vary from site to site.
-There are many elements and factors that need consideration to get the moderation set up best suited for your specific needs.
+Many elements and factors need consideration to get the moderation set up best suited for your specific needs.

 However, regardless if you’re running an online marketplace, social media platform, sharing economy site, etc., there are some things true about what to do and not to do when it comes to content moderation.